aadimiro/Rubik/rubiks-cube-app/doc/HowTo.md

 #### Step 1 - Insert the Corners

 * We want to insert the right edge pieces from the top layer to the right bottom corner.
-* For this place the corresponding piece in the corresponding corner on the top layer.
+* For this, place the corresponding piece in the corresponding corner on the top layer.
-* If the corner has the white face on top, we need to rotate the corner with the corresponding move (either on left or right side).
+* If the corner has the white face on top, we need to rotate the corner with the corresponding move (either on the left or right side).
-* Finally you can insert the corner from top to bottom layer.
+* Finally, you can insert the corner from the top to the bottom layer.

 ##### Example - Rotate Corner Right
 R U2 R' U'
 | Before | After |
 |--------|-------|
 | ![Rotate Corner Right](RotateCornerRight.png) | ![Rotate Corner Right Result](RotateCornerRightResult.png) |

 ##### Example - Rotate Corner Left
 L' U2 L U